NikolaAndro/nikolaandro.github.io/_posts/all_notes/2021-10-11-simplex-method.md

 # Step 2: Determine Slack Variables

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 **Slack variables** are additional variables that are introduced into the linear constraints of a linear program to transform them from inequality constraints to equality constraints.
-If it was <= sign (maximization problem), we would need to add a slack variable, if it was >= sign (minimization problem) we would need to subtract a slack variable.
 For each problem constraint of the original problem we introduce a single slack variable as follows:

 {% highlight ruby %}
 4x1 + 2x2 + s1 = 32